When winter weather moves into Green Country, whether drastically cold temperatures or the chance of snow, make sure you are prepared for everything.

 Often, winter weather catches people unprepared.
 There are many things you can do ahead of time to prepare.

-When temperatures start turning cold, you can begin to prepare a go-bag for your house.
+When temperatures start turning cold, you can begin to prepare a go-bag for your house or even make an emergency kit.
 Make a similar bag for your car but add in an ice scraper, kitty litter, and some extra layers.

 As winter weather is arriving, be sure you know what preparations are being made in your area, and what are the appropriate steps to take to stay safe?